 “Bless this highly nutritious microwavable macaroni and cheese dinner and the people who sold it on sale.
 Amen.”

 When Kevin McCallister, the young, adorable and impish green-eyed eight-year-old boy says his prayers moments before outsmarting a pair of grown men with wicked motives, it sends us, the audience, into peals of laughter and inexplicable joy.
-From the very beginning of the film, we are rooting for the youngster to come out on top.
+From the very beginning of the movie, we are rooting for the youngster to come out on top.
 Chris Columbus’ Home Alone, whose screenplay is written by John Hughes, is a celebration of family, childhood and all other aspects of nostalgia that heralds in the season of presents and warmth, making it a bonafide Christmas classic.

 “Guys!
 I’m eating junk and watching rubbish.
 You better come out and stop me!”